pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 ## Version specific documentation

-### v41 (OpenFOAM 4.1)

-First version.

 ### v8 (OpenFOAM 8)

+Base version.
-In this OpenFOAM version, the name of some commands and classes are different.
+In this OpenFOAM version some changes were made with respect to older versions, for example, the name of some commands and classes are different.
 The required changes are visible in the version specific solver wrapper Python file _`v8.py`_.

 Moreover, there are some changes in the case setup.
 The following list provides some but is not all extensive: